 The estate offers panoramic views of over six counties and provides the perfect habitat for a wealth of wildlife and rare flora and fauna that inhabit this tranquil escape.

-Choose between Rowan Lodge which sleeps three and offers contemporary open plan living; Forest Glade which is ideal for families, sleeping up to two adults and three children, all set in its own woodland clearing.
-Bluebell View luxury bell tent allows you to get in touch with your barefoot bohemian side with indulgent furnishings and private facilities.
+Choose between Rowan Lodge, which sleeps three and offers contemporary open-plan living, and Forest Glade, which is ideal for families, sleeping up to two adults and three children, all set in its own woodland clearing.
+Bluebell View luxury bell tent lets you get in touch with your barefoot bohemian side with indulgent furnishings and private facilities.

-And finally, and my favourite, is the Star Dome which offers the ultimate luxury glamping experience with amenities you would expect to find in a deluxe hotel all surrounded by a canopied canvas pod with amazing views, it’s truly unique and well appointed beyond your expectations.
+Finally, and my favorite, is the Star Dome, which offers the ultimate luxury glamping experience with amenities you would expect to find in a deluxe hotel, all surrounded by a canopied canvas pod with amazing views.
+It’s truly unique and well-appointed beyond your expectations.

 5. Gwel an Mor Resort, Cornwall

-The resort is set high on a hill overlooking the Atlantic Ocean and offers contemporary Scandinavian style cabins and eco-friendly luxury lodges, residences and studios all equipped to the highest standards.
-The coastal lodges feature contemporary colours and coastal holiday themes with light and airy open plan living space with patio doors opening onto your private deck complete with hot tub.
+The resort is set high on a hill overlooking the Atlantic Ocean and offers contemporary Scandinavian-style cabins and eco-friendly luxury lodges, residences, and studios, all equipped to the highest standards.
+The coastal lodges feature contemporary colors and coastal holiday themes with light and airy open-plan living space with patio doors opening onto your private deck, complete with a hot tub.

-The resort offers a multitude of activities to keep families, couples and individuals entertained throughout the entire of your stay, plus there’s free wifi throughout to keep you connected to the outside world too.
-In terms of facilities, there’s a fully equipped gym, indoor pool with jacuzzi, steam room and sauna, Wellbeing Spa, play areas, tennis courts, putting and croquet facilities, not forgetting Base Camp indoor play centre and Clip’n’Climb facility.
+The resort offers a multitude of activities to keep families, couples, and individuals entertained throughout the entire of your stay, plus there’s free Wi-Fi throughout to keep you connected to the outside world too.
+In terms of facilities, there’s a fully equipped gym, indoor pool with jacuzzi, steam room, and sauna, Wellbeing Spa, play areas, tennis courts, putting and croquet facilities, not forgetting Base Camp indoor play center, and Clip’n’Climb facility.

-Clover Lake is the resort’s 2 acre coarse fishing lake stocked with tench and carp, offering a peaceful but challenging fishing experience, while the Famous Nine at Landal Gwel an Mor is the UK’s largest all weather greens and tees golf course, inspired by aspirational courses from around the globe.
-Finally, Feadon Farm, which lies within the resort, is the only wildlife centre of its kind in Europe, where you can meet and feed a wide range of animals including reindeer, rescue foxes, barn owls and more.
-Or why not try your hand at falconry, badger watching, rock pooling or one of their magical night walks.
+Clover Lake is the resort’s 2-acre coarse fishing lake stocked with tench and carp, offering a peaceful but challenging fishing experience, while the Famous Nine at Landal Gwel an Mor is the UK’s largest all-weather greens and tees golf course, inspired by aspirational courses from around the globe.
+Finally, Feadon Farm, which lies within the resort, is the only wildlife center of its kind in Europe, where you can meet and feed a wide range of animals, including reindeer, rescue foxes, barn owls, and more.
+Or why not try your hand at falconry, badger watching, rock pooling, or one of their magical night walks?

-In terms of getting in touch with nature, guests can go deep sea fishing, horse riding, coasteering, kayaking, surfing or try their hand at archery, sea scootering, snorkelling and more.
+In terms of getting in touch with nature, guests can go deep sea fishing, horse riding, coasteering, kayaking, surfing, or try their hand at archery, sea scootering, snorkeling, and more.

-I feel a back-to-nature British escape, surrounded by wildlife, flora and fauna, offers so much more than the commercialised lodge holidays out there, that offer row upon row of cabins set on a suburban campus and where every activity costs more.
-Instead, I enjoy watching the children interact with nature and enjoying the fresh air, so why not try something a little different and embrace nature, taking time to reconnect with your loved ones.
+I feel a back-to-nature British escape, surrounded by wildlife, flora, and fauna, offers so much more than the commercialized lodge holidays out there, which offer row upon row of cabins set on a suburban campus and where every activity costs more.
+Instead, I enjoy watching the children interact with nature and enjoy the fresh air, so why not try something a little different and embrace nature, taking time to reconnect with your loved ones?